-- A grid layout reflective of Koroit's established urban pattern, which protects view lines to Tower Hill and the rural hinterland. - Outward orientation of residential lots and dwellings along the interface with Koroit-Port Fairy Road with minimum lot sizes of approximately 1,500 square metres. - Outward orientation of residential lots and dwellings along the interface with King Street with typical lot sizes of approximately 1,000 square metres. - Internal residential lots that are typically between 600 and 1,000 square metres. - Residential development will be limited in vertical and horizontal scale to be consistent with the village character of the town. - Recognition of the rural and residential interface of the subject land and the rural land to the west of the Koroit - Port Fairy Road and south of Anne Street, which may include specific landscaping designs for these road reserves. - An outline for how an attractive entrance treatment can be provided to the town which contributes to the amenity of the Koroit - Port Fairy Road by ensuring that residential development addresses the Koroit - Port Fairy Road. - New road and pedestrian connections from the development area into adjacent residential and open space areas. - ▶ An outline of the location of unencumbered public open space providing for a minimum five per cent (5%) contribution within 400 metres of every household.
+- A grid layout reflective of Koroit's established urban pattern, which protects view lines to Tower Hill and the rural hinterland. - A development density of a minimum of 10 dwellings per hectare. - ▶ Residential development will be limited in vertical and horizontal scale to be consistent with the village character of the town. - ▶ Recognition of the rural and residential interface of the subject land and the rural land to the west of the Koroit Port Fairy Road and south of Anne Street, which may include specific landscaping designs for these road reserves. - An outline for how an attractive entrance treatment can be provided to the town which contributes to the amenity of the Koroit - Port Fairy Road by ensuring that residential development addresses the Koroit - Port Fairy Road. - New road and pedestrian connections from the development area into adjacent residential and open space areas. - An outline of the location of unencumbered public open space providing for a minimum five per cent (5%) contribution within 400 metres of every household. - ▶ The retention of significant vegetation. - Development staging.